datascimanufacturing/datascimanufacturing.github.io/course_content-23241/index.md

 * **[Noteable - University of Edinburgh Jupyter Notebook](https://noteable.edina.ac.uk/launch)**.
 The site provides an environment for Jupyter Notebooks.
 * **[University software services](https://www.ed.ac.uk/information-services/computing/desktop-personal/software)**
 * **[University IT helpdesk](https://www.ed.ac.uk/information-services/help-consultancy/contact-helpline)**
+*  The course is assessed by two course work exercises,  please note that submission of reports is managed by the university's teaching administration (not the lecturers).
+If you need an extension you must make a formal application otherwise late penalties are automatically applied. **[Extensions](https://www.ed.ac.uk/student-administration/extensions-special-circumstances)**

 <!-- * **[VisGuides open discussion forum](https://visguides.org/)** about visualisation guidelines
 * **[Books](https://visualinteractivedata.github.io/res-books)** about visualization